SUMMARY OF THIS ARTICLE:

-I say “a little work or a lot of work” because each client is unique in terms of where their practice is terms of development.
-For example, some practices are just starting out, others have a consistent flow of business, and some are changing their focus (e.g. from a litigation type of practice to a mediation or collaborative practice, and so on).
+I say “a little work or a lot of work” because each client is unique in terms of where their practice is in terms of development.
+For example, some practices are just starting out, others have a consistent flow of business, and some are changing their focus (e.g. from a litigation type of practice to mediation or collaborative practice, and so on).
 Where your practice is, and where it wants to go, determine how much work you’ll need to do to market effectively.

 Other work that assistants can do includes:

 • Setting up a system for capturing contacts and information

 TIP #3: Read one book on marketing this year and one book on business